 My husband, Javier Cerdas, and I have been nurturing learning in our children since birth.
 Every parent is capable of nurturing learning, as that’s just what good parents do: talk to their children, read them books, and play with them.

-I am French Canadian and Javier is Costa Rican and we are attempting (not as successfully as we hoped) to raise our children (aged 4 and 6) to be trilingual.
+I am French Canadian and Javier is Costa Rican and we are attempting (not as successfully as we hoped) to raise our 4 children to be trilingual.
 Before having children, I was an elementary school teacher.
 I taught 2nd through 4th grade in both public school and private school.
 Being a teacher did not prepare me for motherhood, although at the time, I thought it would.
 Besides cherishing time with my family, I love to go for long walks, listen to classical or praise music, write, read, do art with my kids, be out in nature, and go to the beach.
 If I could live anywhere in the world, it would be the beach.